dancrew32/marcel/README.md

 chmod 777 -R tmp
 chmod 777 marcel
 ```
-After install, you may want to create your first user: `php script/create_user.php`
+After install, it will prompt you to seed the database with defaults
+and create your first user.

 ## VirtualHost Setup
 ```htaccess